 Diploma Programme curriculum

-Students are required to choose one subject from each of the six academic areas, including one from group 3.
-They can choose a second from groups 1 – 5 instead of a group 6 subject.
+Students are required to choose one subject from each of the six academic areas, including one from Individuals and societies.
+They can choose a second subject from each academic area except the arts.

 - information technology in a global society